DataDog/hiring-engineers/answers.md

 ```
 <img src="Images/MetricAlertwIp.png" width="600">

-When this monitor sends you an email notification, take a screenshot of the email that it sends you.

-We can click on "Test Monitor Notifications" to test all of these alerts.
+Let's then click on "Test Monitor Notifications" to test all of these alerts and receive the email notifications for each.

 <img src="Images/MetricMonitorTesting.png" width="600">